floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

     DBClient,
     Effect.map((db) =&gt; db.user.getById(userId))
   );
-}</code></pre>
+}
+// Effect.Effect&lt;never, never, User&gt;
+const runnable = pipe(
+	getUserFromDB(1),
+	Effect.provideService(DBClient, liveOrLocalDB)
+)</code></pre>

 notes:

-A `Tag` in effect is a placeholder for a dependency of some type.
+In effect, a `Tag` is a placeholder for a dependency of some type.
 We can use the Tag just as if it was the actual implemented object in our Effects without ever actually implementing it.
 Doing so causes that type to appear in the `Requirements` field of the resulting effect.

 This tells the effect runtime that you must provide a implementation that matches the defined type before the program can be run.
 This can be done flexibly anywhere in your program, meaning it becomes simple to swap out the implementation of a dependency when required.